JuliaInterop/RCall.jl/docs/installation.md

 ## Other methods

-If you're using some sort of other installation, then some further modifications may be necessary, for example, if you're building R from scratch, or the files have been copied but not installed in the usual manner (common on cluster installations).
+If you have installed R by some other method, then some further modifications may be necessary, for example, if you're building R from scratch, or the files have been copied but not installed in the usual manner (common on cluster installations).

 ### Linux and OS X
 The following environmental variables should be set: